moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 - Providing a method for reconnecting when the websocket drops
 - Working with auth-proxy, the DPAT componenet responsible for controling user's acces,  unless the app is public facing or application can handle it itself.

-DPAT team offers two shiny-server solutions.
+The AP team offers two shiny-server solutions.

 ### AP version of shiny-server